binarin/nixos-config/README.md

 There are multiple submodules pointing to different `nixpkgs` commits.
 The primary one is in `nixpkgs` directory, and it's used for defining the system (for me it's usually points to a stable release).

 And some packages are being installed from a `nixpkgs-master`, which usually points to a more recent commit.
 This is achieved by an [overlay](overlay/02-bleeding.nix), which injects a whole nixpkgs under an attribute.
-Then in can be used both in configuration files, by referring to packages like `pkgs.bleeding.telegram`, and even from CLI: `nix-env -iA nixos.bleeding.telegram`.
+Then it can be used both in configuration files, by referring to packages like `pkgs.bleeding.telegram`, and even from CLI: `nix-env -iA nixos.bleeding.telegram`.

 Overlays
 --------